 Qualified Immunity as a Matter of Law

 A defendant is entitled to qualified immunity as a matter of law only if, taking the facts in the light most favorable to the nonmoving party, he or she did not violate any clearly established constitutional right.
 Torres v.
 City of Los Angeles, 548 F.3d 1197, 1210 (9th Cir.
 2008).
 If reasonable jurors could believe that the defendant violated the plaintiff’s constitutional right, and the right at issue was clearly established, the case should proceed to trial.
 Id.; see also LaLonde v.
 County of Riverside, 204 F.3d 947, 953 (9th Cir.
-2000) (“If … there is a material dispute as to the facts regarding what the officer or the plaintiff actually did, the case must proceed to trial, before a jury if requested.”).
-“Though we may excuse the reasonable officer for … a mistake, it sometimes proves necessary for a jury to determine first whether the mistake, was, in fact, reasonable.”
+2000) (“If . . . there is a material dispute as to the facts regarding what the officer or the plaintiff actually did, the case must proceed to trial, before a jury if requested.”).
+“Though we may excuse the reasonable officer for . . . a mistake, it sometimes proves necessary for a jury to determine first whether the mistake, was, in fact, reasonable.”
 Johnson v.
 Bay Area Rapid Transit Dist., 724 F.3d 1159, 1168 (9th Cir.
 2013) (citations omitted).

 The Ninth Circuit has decided numerous cases of “clearly established” law.
 Limited examples of “clearly established” law follow.
 The Committee suggests review of the Ninth Circuit’s website for a more robust accumulation of case authorities.
 See Ninth Circuit Section 1983 Outline.